preet-jain/Schema_PolygonId/vocab.md

+# birthDate

+Birth date of the employee

+# gender

+Gender of the employee

-# entryDate
+# designation

-Describes the date when a contributor joined the DAO
+Designation of the employee